sftcd/openssl/esnistuff/echo.md

 In the ``ssl/statem/extensions*.c`` files, extension handing code often has a ``context`` input parameter that determines which TLS protocol message is being processed at a given moment.
-THat's a bit mask, and I added bit definitions for the inner and outer CH in addition to the existing bit that indicates context is CH processing.
+That's a bit mask, and I added bit definitions for the inner and outer CH in addition to the existing bit that indicates the current context is CH processing.
 That's not a bad way to distiguish the inner and outer.
 That's done in ``include/openssl/ssl.h`` as those values are also used in the external API (see below).
 The new values are:

             #define SSL_EXT_CLIENT_HELLO_OUTER              0x8000
             #define SSL_EXT_CLIENT_HELLO_INNER              0x10000